1. PERSONAL INFORMATION WE COLLECT

 (a) Registration Information

-As a member organization actively involved in public policy and industry matters, we must be able to provide NCSHA members, policymakers, constituents, and the public with information about our programs, positions, initiatives, and events.
-Therefore, we often ask our website visitors to register with us for various purposes, including for membership, receipt of information, the purchasing of publications (ours and others), signing up for Action Alerts or other email communications, and to participate in conferences and events.
+As a membership organization and trade association, we must be able to provide NCSHA Members, policymakers, and the public with information about our programs, positions, initiatives, and events.
+Therefore, we often ask our website visitors to register with us for various purposes, including for membership, receipt of information, purchase of publications (ours and others), receipt of email communications, and registration for conferences and events.

 The personal information we collect in these exchanges include names, mailing addresses, email addresses, phone numbers, and various professional and demographic information about you or your organization.

-If Users register, purchase publications or other products or services from us, we may also collect credit card information, the type of products or services ordered, and the date of the order or purchase.
+If Users register for events and/or purchase publications or other products or services from us, we may also collect credit card information, the type of products or services ordered, and the date of the order or purchase.
 We also will collect personal information when Users register online or log into or visit our website.

-We use the information we receive to help personalize your experience at ncsha.org, to send you legislative updates and press releases, and to send you information about NCSHA programs, events, and activities.
+We use the information we receive to help personalize your experience at ncsha.org, to send you updates and new, and to send you information about NCSHA programs, events, and activities.
 We may also provide you with research materials, Congressional Record excerpts, copies of bills and enacted laws, hearing summaries, and other advocacy materials or connect you with a public representative.

 We generally do not collect personally identifiable information about Users on our website without their permission.
 However, our membership includes organizations seeking support for legislative and regulatory positions, and those organizations possess personal information about their own members, users, and supporters.
 Therefore, you should recognize that personally identifiable information that we may collect may be otherwise available to others beyond our responsibility or control.